 Cue the magnolias, John James Audubon prints, pelicans, oyster and turtle shells, eclectic objets d’art of beach and bayou and blue and white porcelain.

 Louisiana Gulf coastal style blurs the lines of traditional coastal style in a let’s build upon a classic way.
 We take just enough decorating liberty with traditional coastal to make it our own, enhancing the look with a dash of native to Louisiana flavor without walking too terribly far way from the core notes.

 A maddening search of warehouse and storeroom for my Great blue Heron John James Audubon print got this Louisiana Gulf coastal style party started.
 Hanging the Great blue Heron print in the dining room is under decorative consideration, and the best way to rule it in or rule it out is to actually hang it before the second and final coat of paint.
 I do this often when it is convenient.
 If I decide against the piece, Dave simply caulks the nail hole and we are on to bigger and better items.

 The natural color palette so beautifully present in shells found along the sands and waters edge of the Gulf Coast inspires the softer shades of traditional coastal colors.

-First up we take a look at our house favorites, the marble and natural stone kitchen sink.
+First up we take a look at the kitchen sink styles house favorites- marble and natural stone.
 Marble and natural stone sinks impress the eye with a timeless and tasteful touch of luxury balanced with performance capability.
 The porosity of natural stone makes this material easily susceptible to stain which gives pause to some when considering the use of these types of sinks.

 Acidic and oily substances will penetrate the surface of the natural stone leaving a stain to deal with.
 Over time the patina of these sinks “rests” and becomes a perfectly imperfect design feature, one that accentuates the natural beauty of the stone.